pwong-it/P1---TicTacToe/README.md

 - Javascript
 - Canva for background
 ![tech-1](./images/tech_1.png)
+- Used animations from animate.style website
+- Transitions

 ## :scream: Bugs to fix :bug:
-- When clicking multiple times between the grid lines, at random times the whole grid will collapse and a thick black bar will replace it.
+- When clicking multiple times between the grid lines, at random times the whole grid will collapse and a thick black bar will replace it. :white_check_mark:
 ![Bugs-1](./images/bugs_1.png)

 ## :sunglasses: Lessons learnt